MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/inf-requirements-for-ndkpi.md

 The **\*NetworkDirectRoCEFrameSize** keyword specifies the administrator requested maximum transmission unit for NetworkDirect communications. **\*NetworkDirectRoCEFrameSize** isn't currently required.
 However, in future releases, adapters that support the **\*NetworkDirect** keyword with **RoCE** or **RoCEv2** may be required to support this keyword.

+The INF file for a miniport driver that supports **\*NetworkDirectRoCEFrameSize** must meet the following requirements:

 - The acceptable registry values for **\*NetworkDirectRoCEFrameSize** are 256, 512, 1024, 2048, and 4096.
 The value of 1024 is required.

 - The adapter must use the largest supported size for **\*NetworkDirectRoCEFrameSize** that doesn't exceed **\*JumboPacket**.